emdupre/nha-ml-nimg/_sources/03-cross-validation.md

 height: 250px
 name: cv-usage
 ---
-Figure 3 from {cite}`Poldrack_2020`, depicting esults from a review of 100 Studies (2017–2019) claiming prediction on fMRI Data
-Panel A shows prevalence of cross-validation methods used to assess predictive accuracy in this sample.
+From {cite}`Poldrack_2020`, depicting results from a review of 100 Studies (2017–2019) claiming prediction on fMRI Data Panel A shows prevalence of cross-validation methods used to assess predictive accuracy in this sample.
 Panel B shows a histogram of associated sample sizes.
 ```